Women's Adventure Travels

 Game On!

 Because of its geography, Zion is an adventurous oasis.
 Among the most challenging and fun are climbing and canyoneering along Zion’s many canyons.
 Top that off with a dip into whitewater trips, kayaking, and horseback riding.
 You can explore the park hiking, bicycling, backpacking, or through various ranger-led programs.
-For a more serene scene, camping, birding, and stargazing are always in vogue.
+Camping, birding, and stargazing are always in vogue for a more serene scene.

 Picture Perfect

 Stunning selfies are well-earned in Zion.
 Your first photo hot spot is the Narrows, a narrow area where the Virgin River flows through the canyon.
-To get there, you have to trek through knee to waist-deep water.
-Your next spot, Angel’s Landing, involves some heavy trekking but well worth the view.
-If you’re looking for a less challenging hike, make your way to the Canyon Overlook.
+To get there, you have to trek through knee-to-waist-deep water.
+Your next spot, Angel’s Landing, involves heavy trekking but is worth the view.
+If you want a less challenging hike, go to the Canyon Overlook.
 It's a mere mile round-trip to the viewpoint.

 Closest Small City – Saint George, UT.
 Closest Big City – Las Vegas, NV